laurajanegraham/sea_cucumber/sea_cucumber_spatial_hurdle.md

           0     285
           1     439

-Non-zero abundance ranges from 1 to 22; we will model as a negative binomial hurdle model.
+Non-zero density ranges from 0.01 to 0.22; we will model the abundances (*100) as a negative binomial hurdle model.
 Occurrence will be fitted with a binomial model.

+### Spatial data

 We only want to model and predict within the < 30m depth zone, so let's load this data, plot and create some prediction points.